graphops/docs/docs/launchpad/guides/install-fcos.md

 ## Picking the right installation method

-To install and configure `fcos`, you need to use the `coreos-installer` tool.
+To install and configure FCOS, you need to use the `coreos-installer` tool.
 The following options for booting the OS are available:

 - Installing on bare metal:
     - Booting from [live ISO](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/#_installing_from_live_iso) using a KVM
     - Booting from [PXE](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/#_installing_from_live_iso) or [iPXE](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/#_installing_from_ipxe)
     - Booting from a [container](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/#_installing_from_the_container)
-    - Installing `coreos-installer` using `cargo` (not officially documented) but a good option for anyone running Hetzner servers or any other provider that doesn't offer PXE/iPXE boot and is not officially supporting `fcos` images.
+    - Installing `coreos-installer` using `cargo` (not officially documented) but a good option for anyone running Hetzner servers or any other provider that doesn't offer PXE/iPXE boot and is not officially supporting FCOS images.
 The officially supported alternative for this option would be [booting from live ISO](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/#_installing_from_live_iso).
         Example of `coreos-installer` install using cargo:
         ```
         # install packages necessary for coreos-installer